-At Hound Sense, we offer a wide range of different classes and programs, all canine-friendly and positive and designed to be fun and educational for both dog and owner.
+At Hound Sense, we offer a wide range of different classes and programs, all of which are positive, humane and canine-friendly.
+They are designed to be fun and educational for both dog and owner.
 We welcome and encourage the whole family to attend classes.
 Proof of vaccinations are required for all class participants.

-Classes are held at Sadie’s K9 Stay & Play at 8521 Argyll in Edmonton, AB.
+Edmonton classes are held at Sadie’s K9 Stay & Play at 8521 Argyll.

 In our Functional Obedience classes, we begin to develop a language that both you and your dog can understand.